werf/werf/docs/_includes/reference/cli/werf_kubectl_certificate_approve.md

 {% endif %}
 Approve a certificate signing request.

 kubectl certificate approve allows a cluster admin to approve a certificate signing request (CSR).
 This action tells a certificate signing controller to issue a certificate to the requestor with the attributes requested in the CSR.

- SECURITY NOTICE: Depending on the requested attributes, the issued certificate can potentially grant a requester access to cluster resources or to authenticate as a requested identity.
+> **SECURITY NOTICE**: Depending on the requested attributes, the issued certificate can potentially grant a requester access to cluster resources or to authenticate as a requested identity.
 Before approving a CSR, ensure you understand what the signed certificate can do.

 {{ header }} Syntax